osilander/bacterial-genomics-intro/ngs-tools/index.rst

 This will bring up a list of sub-commands that |conda| can do.
 Try it.

-Next, make sure you have the current version of |conda|:
+Finally, make sure you have the current version of |conda|:

 .. code-block:: bash